 Boxing is an amazing exercise, because it is a good combination of cardio and resistance.
 I always burn lots of calories and it really helps to tone up my upper body and core without building too much muscle (my arms always look leaner).

 The resistance training I am doing involves 2-3 lighter resistance sessions per week.
-These type of resistance sessions are similar to those from my 3 Steps to Lean Legs Program.
+These type of resistance sessions are similar to those from my Lean Legs Program 1.
 But other types of lighter resistance workouts such as exercises from the Victoria’s Secret workouts, reformer pilates, pilates, barre, etc are great too!
 Sometimes I also do 1 HIIT resistance session per week to help keep my stomach lean.
-Doing too much of this type of exercise can bulk you up, legs
+Doing too much of this type of exercise can bulk you up, legs especially.
+But I try to keep it to body weight HIIT exercises only.

 I no longer do any heavy resistance sessions because of the bulkiness that it causes my legs.
 Whilst I do love lifting heavy and I also love squats and leg days, my body just doesn’t seem to respond to this type of training the way it used to and I end up bigger than I would like.